dayoonsuh/LeetCode/README.md

-# Xtern
+# README

-This is Xtern Work Sample Assessment
+This is a repository for solutions for LeetCode problems.